microsoft/vscode-docs/api/references/extension-guidelines.md

 ### Progress notification

 When needing to display progress for an undetermined timeframe (for example, setting up an environment), you can use the progress notification.
+This should be used as the last resort as progress is best kept within context (within a view or editor).

 **✔️ Do**